peterdell/atariwiki/content/Display_Master/index.md

 Editing this sequence requires the use of 4 keys on the keyboard.
 Together they allow you to create a series of steps.
 Each step, when executed, will store the chosen manipulation for that step and move on to the next.
 The 4 edit keys are:

-[-](../-/index.md) Minus key to back up a step.
+\[-\] Minus key to back up a step.
-[_](../_/index.md) Plus key to move forward a step.
+\[+\] Plus key to move forward a step.
-[-](../-/index.md) Asterisk key to delete that step.
+\[*\] Asterisk key to delete that step.
-[-](../-/index.md) Equal key to begin execution.
+\[=\] Equal key to begin execution.

 To install a new step simply select an option from 0 to 9 and type that key.
 The chosen manipulation will be inserted at the current step mumber.
-A small step window is displayed with the current step pointed to by a "greater than" symbol [-](../-/index.md).
+A small step window is displayed with the current step pointed to by a "greater than" symbol \[>\].

 For example, type the following sequence:

 3939292988670

 The pointer should now be pointing to step 14.
-Press the equal key [-](../-/index.md) then [START](../START/index.md) and the picture will be loaded into memory then displayed with an ACTION! version of Fader.
+Press the equal key \[=\] then \[START\] and the picture will be loaded into memory then displayed with an ACTION! version of Fader.
 Your new sequence will then begin.
-To halt the manipulations, press [START](../START/index.md) until the first option menu appears again.
+To halt the manipulations, press \[START\] until the first option menu appears again.
 From here you can load another picture or return to the editing screen to change the sequence on the currently loaded picture.

 ### MICRO ILLUSTRATOR

-If you don't have Micro-Painter; you can save Micro Illustrator files (the software that comes with KoalaPad, Atari Touch Tablet, etc.) by pressing [INSERT](../INSERT/index.md) while in Micro Illustrator.
+If you don't have Micro-Painter; you can save Micro Illustrator files (the software that comes with KoalaPad, Atari Touch Tablet, etc.) by pressing \[INSERT\] while in Micro Illustrator.
 This will save your picture in a 62 sector, uncompacted file called PICTURE.

 Unfortunately, the last four bytes of Micro-Painter files contain color register values which will not be saved with this process.
 To add color to uncompressed Micro Illustrator files, RUN the BASIC program below after placing your color values in the variables in line 10, and you picture filename in line 20.
 ```